robbert-vdh/yabridge/README.md

 - Implement missing features:
   - GUIs.
 Right now I'm just ignoring all of the opcodes related to GUIs so that the plugins don't crash when you open their GUI.
-  - The Wine process seems to segfault on shutdown even though it doesn't seem to cause any other problems.
-This can probably be fixed by catching exceptions thrown in the threads caused by sockets being closed.
-It's handled similarly in the native VST plugin.
   - The initial host callback fails in Bitwig if the plugin is bridged, but it works if it's directly loaded into Bitwig.
   - Check whether sidechaining and MPE work since they're unofficial additions